frederic-perez/AmE-dictionary/data/dictionary.md

 __grazing land__ _n_ :hammer::camera: A field covered with grass or herbage and suitable for grazing by livestock.
 __grease pit__ _n_ A narrow pit or trench over which a vehicle can be driven and conveniently worked on from beneath.
 __greaseball__ _n_ __2__ _offensive_ _slang_ Used as a disparaging term for a person of Latin and especially Italian descent.
+__greasepaint__ _n_ Theatrical makeup, especially a preparation of grease mixed with colorings. _Groucho applied greasepaint to enhance his comedic disguise for the show._
 __greasy spoon__ _n slang_ A small, inexpensive, often unsanitary restaurant. _The classic greasy spoon concept._
 __Great Dane__
 __Great War__